impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 2. Definitions and Scope:

 This policy applies to all staff, including temporary, casual, and agency staff, as well as volunteers, self-employed individuals, and contractors.
-Whistleblowing, as recognized by Green Orbit Digital, involves passing on information about wrongdoing at work when the whistleblower reasonably believes they are acting in the public interest.
+Whistleblowing, as recognized by Impact Orbit Creative Group, involves passing on information about wrongdoing at work when the whistleblower reasonably believes they are acting in the public interest.

 2.1 Categories of Wrongdoing: